elliebobellie/ct417-softeng3/README.md

-# A simple Java project created using Maven
+# A Java project created using Maven

 The project includes three classes:
   - Student.java
   - Module.java
   - CourseProgramme.java

 Tests for the above classes are also included.
-This repo is linked to Shippable.
+This repo is linked with Shippable.